gustavnikolaj/before-unload/README.md

 A generic onbeforeunload handler.
 Will check a condition, or a list of supplied conditions, to determine if it is safe to unload.

+The examples are available on the [github project page](https://gustavnikolaj.github.io/before-unload/).

 # Installation

 Install it from npm: